-Prescribing Biosimilars^{7,8,9}
+Prescribing Biosimilars6,7,8

 The choice of whether to prescribe a biosimilar medicine or the originator biological medicine rests with the clinician in consultation with the patient.
-Locally, we would expect a biosimilar to be considered as first-line option where available.
+Locally, we would expect a biosimilar to be considered as firstline option where available.

-- Biological medicines (including biosimilar medicines) must be prescribed by brand name and the brand name specified on the prescription should be dispensed in order to avoid inadvertent switching.
-Automatic substitution of brands at the point of dispensing is not appropriate for biological medicines. - Treatment decisions should be made first on the basis of clinical judgement for individual patients and secondly on the basis of the overall value proposition offered by individual medicines.
+- Treatment decisions should be made first on the basis of clinical judgement for individual patients with the initial selection of the most appropriate molecule based on clinical considerations and licensed indications and secondly on the basis of the overall value proposition offered by individual medicines. - Biological medicines (including biosimilar medicines) must be prescribed by brand name and the brand name specified on the prescription should be dispensed in order to avoid inadvertent switching.
+Automatic substitution of brands at the point of dispensing is not appropriate for biological medicines.